rimusa/rimusa.github.io/docs/_pages/work.md

 author_profile: true
 ---

+## The University of Gothenburg
+* ** Doctoral Student (October 2021 - Present)**

+I am currently doing a PhD in Natural Language Processing at the University of Gothenburg, more specifically at Språkbanken Text.
+You can find their website [here](https://spraakbanken.gu.se/).

+To see a list of the courses I have taken as part of this program, you can check the [education](../education) section of my website.

 ## Apli
-* **Data Scientist (April 2021 - present)**
+* **Data Scientist (April 2021 - December 2021)**

 Apli is a company that provides automatic screening and insights for recruiters, as well as apps that help people match with an ideal job for them.
 The company website can be found [here](https://www.apli.jobs/).

-I am currently working on the data science team.
-One of my roles is to reduce the biases present in the ML models used by the company and increasing their explainability.
+I worked in the development and deployment of models that evaluate candidates on interviews performed by a Facebook bot.
+I also worked on improving the natural language understanding (NLU) of said bot, as well as making sure that the results of our models were explainable and fair.

 ## Reduce Soluciones
 * **Data Science Advisor (October 2020 - present)**